chiaolun/science_notes/logseq/version-files/incoming/pages/2025 spring physics lectures.md

 		  | Massive $m_1$ | $\infty$ | $m$ | $v$ | $0$ | $v$ | $0$ | $-v$ | $v$ | $2v$ |
 		- ### Related phenomena
 			- Gravity assist - https://youtube.com/shorts/kD8PFhj_a8s - nothing in our analysis says the force needs to be a push, a pull can work as well.
 Gravity assists slow down planets a bit in exchange for speeding up the spacecraft a lot.
 Which special case is it?
 What does this tell us about the maximum speed boost you get?
+	- Gravity
 	- 2D
 		- Rigid bodies
 			- Rotation
+		- Buoyancy
 		- Ballistic motion
+		- Brachistochrone
+		- Catenary
+		- Gaudi's Cathedral Model
+		- N-body
-		- The 2-body problem
+			- 2-body problem
-		- The 3-body problem
+			- 3-body problem
 - # Classes
 	- [[2025-02-20 physics]]
 	  logseq.order-list-type:: number